microsoft/hlsl-specs/proposals/0014-wave-size-range.md

 * If float values are provided for any of the `WaveSize` parameters.
 * If non-numerical values are provided for any of the `WaveSize` parameters.
 * If non-literal variables are provided for any of the `WaveSize` parameters.
-* If any of the parameters to `WaveSize` are less than 4 or greater than 128.

 #### Validation Changes